JillAshey/SedimentStress/Bioinf/OrthoFinder.md

 In mcav v acerv file: 12086 rows

-merge these files with DEG files and turn the genes that are also DEG to 1 and NA to 0 aka that gene was not assigned to an orthogroup. then compare across groups
+Merge these files with DEG files and turn the genes that are also DEG to 1 and NA to 0 aka that gene was not assigned to an orthogroup.
+Then compare across groups.
+The Github for this project is linked [here](https://github.com/JillAshey/SedimentStress).

-and then merge all groups???????